taoqi98/KIM/Code/README.md

 - Code of our KIM model

 # Data Preparation
-- If you want to try this project, you should download MIND-Small dataset in https://msnews.github.io/index.html
+- If you want to condcut experiements based on this project, you can download MIND-Small dataset in https://msnews.github.io/index.html
 - All data in MIND are stored in data-root-path
 - We used the glove.840B.300d embedding vecrors in https://nlp.stanford.edu/projects/glove/
 - The embedding file should be stored in embedding\_path\glove.840B.300d.txt